 Individual therapy starts similar to couples therapy.
 We will talk about you, your history.
 What brought you here?
 Is there a history of trauma, loss, stress, or medical issues?
 Who are the support people in your life?
 Who brings the stress?
 Together with your therapist, you will form your goals for therapy.
 As your individual therapist, my job is to help your explore those parts inside you that want to be heard and to be understood.
 I understand that your family, your support network are also part of who you are.
 We will explore the connections you have in life and what keeps you from connecting.

 I started my professional life working by spending two decades working in IT product sales.
 I then spent time working in the financial industry.
 During these years, I buried my first spouse to cancer and raised two children to adulthood.
 This experience showed me how difficult it can be for families in crisis.
 Who can you talk with?
 Who will be there?
-It was then I decided that when my children got older I decided to become a therapist and counselor, to help others work through crisis, to help families under stress.
+It was then I decided that when my children got older I would become a therapist and counselor, to help others work through crisis, to help families under stress.

 I am a marriage and family therapist in Fort Collins Colorado.
 I have the honor to be a part of healing relationships, provide couples counseling to repair relationships, have better sex life, and better intimacy.
 I work with families struggling with behavior issues with their teens, and parents struggling with young children.
 Trauma also leaves footprints on a life.
 I work with families where someone has been a victim of a crime, abuse, sexual assault, or injury.
 When one person in the family is the victim of a crime, it affects the entire family.